 When it’s time to look at your finances, do you feel calm or at ease?
 Or, like many of us, would you rather avoid facing the numbers—and the reality of financial stress?
 It’s alright if you do.
-Even the best budgeter can experience financial stress from time to time.
-Here’s the thing, though: constant stress can take a toll on your mental health.
+Being a single parent and the sole provider for your family can result in financial stress from time to time.
+But, here’s the thing, though: constant stress can take a toll on your mental health.
 Fortunately, you can bring mindfulness to your financial habits.

 Here are several ways you can practise mindfulness to reduce stress and build a better financial plan: